Latest News

 The Mottisfont Open Exhibition 2018.

-My painting 'The Gin Palace' Bombay Sapphire Distillery has been selected for inclusion in the latest exhibition at this National Trust property near Winchester.
+My painting 'The Gin Palace: Bombay Sapphire Distillery' has been selected for inclusion in the latest exhibition at a prestigious National Trust property near Winchester.
+This marks the second time I’ve had the honour of being chosen for their Open Exhibition, having previously showcased my painting of Whitchurch Silk Mill."